noahehall/multicloud/devops/devops.md

   - test
   - artifact repository
   - deployment
+- self serve infrastructure: instead a of a global operations team managing the entire infrastructure, each specific team are responsibile for their devstack via tools provided by the central operations team; key to devops
 - empowering teams: the CI/CD pipeline should be a self-service & transparent system
   - changes team dynamics and collaboration to ensure high fidelity is maintained
 - reduced cycle times: the duration from code commit to release to production